rat9615/Proof-of-Pickup/README.md

   * [Proof of Pick-up](https://ieeexplore.ieee.org/document/9203298)

 ## References
-The smart-contract was inspired by:
+This smart-contract was inspired by:
   * [Proof Of Delivery](https://github.com/smartcontract694/POD_PhysicalItems)